 \section{Introduction}

-In 1836, H. F. Talbot \cite{T1} experimentally discovered that when an incident plane wave passes through a periodic grating, the image of the diffracted wave is refocused and recovers the initial grating with certain periodicity.
-Later the time period, which is called Talbot distance $d_T$, was calculated by Rayleigh \cite{R1} as $d_T=a^2\lambda$, where $a$ is the spacing of the grating and $\lambda$ is the wavelength of the incident wave.
+In 1836, Talbot \cite{T1} made an experimental discovery that a plane wave, when transmitted through a periodic grating, produces a diffracted wave whose image is refocused to reproduce the original grating pattern at certain intervals.
+Subsequently, the interval, now referred to as the Talbot distance $d_T$, was determined by Rayleigh \cite{R1} to be $d_T = a^2 / \lambda$, where $a$ represents the grating's spacing and $\lambda$ the wavelength of the incoming wave.

-The mathematical studies of the Talbot effect have been conducted to observe the dichotomous phenomena between dispersive \textit{quantization} and \textit{fractalization} of solutions to linear disperive PDEs.
-In \cite{Be,BMS}, Berry and his collaborators found that if initial data is a step function, at $t\in\pi\mathbb{Q}$ the solution of the linear Schr\"odinger equation is piecewise constant, but discontinuous, whereas at $t\not\in\pi\mathbb{Q}$ it is a continuous but nowhere differentiable fractal-like functions.
-In particular, Berry and Klein \cite{BK} mathematically justified the Talbot effect by showing that at every $t\in d_T\mathbb{Q}$ a finite copies of the grating pattern reappear, whereas at every $t\not\in d_T\mathbb{Q}$ the images have a fractal nowhere differentiable profile.
+The Talbot effect has been analyzed mathematically through the study of \textit{dispersive quantization} and \textit{fractalization} in solutions to linear dispersive PDEs.
+In their work \cite{Be,BMS}, Berry and his collaborators demonstrated that with a step function as initial data, the solution to the linear Schrödinger equation manifests as piecewise constant yet exhibits discontinuities at $t\in\pi\mathbb{Q}$.
+Conversely, at times $t\not\in\pi\mathbb{Q}$, the solution remains continuous but becomes nowhere differentiable and develops a fractal-like pattern.
+Further, Berry and Klein \cite{BK} elucidated the Talbot effect mathematically by showing that at each time $t\in d_T\mathbb{Q}$, the grating pattern is replicated a finite number of times, whereas at times $t\not\in d_T\mathbb{Q}$, the resulting images display a fractal and nowhere differentiable profile.